CarbonLDP/carbonldp-js-sdk/doc/README.md

 static createDocument( targetMembers:Carbon.Pointer.Class ):Carbon.Document.Class
 ```

-Create and returns a `Carbon.Document.Class` object with a RemoveMemberAction fragment for the specified targetMembers.
+Creates and returns a `Carbon.Document.Class` object with a `Carbon.LDP.RemoveMemberAction.Class` fragment for the specified targetMembers.

 *Parameters*